opensearch-project/documentation-website/_opensearch/query-dsl/bool.md

 # Boolean queries

 You can perform a boolean query with the `bool` query type.
-The `bool` query compounds query clauses so you can combine multiple search queries with boolean logic.
+A bool query compounds query clauses so you can combine multiple search queries with boolean logic.
 You can also use boolean logic between queries to either narrow or broaden your search results.

 The `bool` query is a go-to query because it allows you to construct an advanced query by chaining together several simple ones.

-Use the following rules define how to combine multiple sub-query clauses within a `bool` query:
+Use the following rules to define how to combine multiple sub-query clauses within a `bool` query:

 Clause rule | Behavior
 :--- | :---